-- William Paterson University will make every reasonable effort to safeguard the identities of students who seek help and/or report domestic/ dating violence, stalking, and/or sexual violence.
-This includes record-keeping that excludes personally identifiable information about victims.
-While steps are taken to protect the privacy of victims, the University may need to investigate an incident and take action once an allegation is known, whether or not the student chooses to pursue a complaint. - 2.
-When seeking private advice and support from the various offices listed herein or from any University employee, victims should be aware that the Counseling, Health, and Wellness Center, Campus Victim Services, and the Women's Center are the locations on campus that victims can go where they are assured confidentiality. - 3.
-Anyone who is aware of an act or acts of violence can anonymously report the incident/s by completing the anonymous reporting form found of the University Police website at https://secure. wpunj.edu/police/police.cfm
+1. William Paterson University will make every reasonable effort to safeguard the identities of students who seek help and/or report domestic/dating violence, stalking, and/or sexual violence.
+This includes recordkeeping that excludes personally identifiable information about victims.
+While steps are taken to protect the privacy of victims, the University may need to investigate an incident and take action once an allegation is known, whether or not the student chooses to pursue a complaint.

+- 2. When seeking private advice and support from the various offices listed herein or from any University employee, victims should be aware that the Counseling, Health, and Wellness Center, Campus Victim Services, and the Women's Center are the locations on campus that victims can go where they are assured confidentiality.
+The University Title IX Coordinator(s) can assure privacy and confidentiality to the greatest extent possible when coordinating services and supportive measures for parties. - Anyone who is aware of an act or acts of violence can anonymously report the incident/s by completing the anonymous reporting form found of the University Police website at https://secure.wpunj.edu/police/ police.cfm

-6. Safety and Services For Victims of Domestic/ Dating Violence, Stalking, and Sexual Violence
+6. Safety and Services for Victims of Domestic/ Dating Violence, Stalking, and Sexual Violence

 William Paterson University is committed to supporting victims of domestic/dating violence, stalking, and/or sexual violence by providing the necessary safety and support services.
 Acts of retaliation (including coercion, intimidation, threats, or any other action deemed so by administrators) against any student making a complaint will not be tolerated.
 This will also preclude the malicious use of the Student Code of Conduct solely for the purpose of re-victimization.
 Student victims are entitled to reasonable accommodations and services regardless of their gender, race, ethnicity, religion, age, ability, sexual orientation, gender expression, sexual identity, etc. William Paterson University provides a variety of services on campus and has partnerships with various community-based organizations that provide services for victims.
 A one-stop, on-campus location for information and assistance is the Campus Victim Services Coordinator (973.720.2578).
-The Campus Victims Services Coordinator is housed within the William Paterson University Women's Center.
+The Campus Victim Services Coordinator is housed within the William Paterson University Women's Center.
 The Women's Center provides a supportive and safe environment, offers information, explains options, and makes contact with other on- and off-campus services (973.720.2946).